romans-weapon/spear-framework/README.md

 ```

 4. Enable verbose logging
-   To get the output df at each stage in your connector you can explicitly enable verbose logging as below on top of connector object.This is completely optional.
+   To get the output df at each stage in your connector you can explicitly enable verbose logging as below after creating a connector object.This is completely optional.

 ```commandline
 connector.setVeboseLogging(true) //default value is false.
 ```

-Diagramatic Representation:
+## Diagramatic Representation:
 ![image](https://user-images.githubusercontent.com/59328701/119258939-7afb5d80-bbe9-11eb-837f-02515cb7cf74.png)

 ## Example Connectors